-Over a dozen episodes, The Following has done more to tarnish the FBI's reputation than any real-life sexting scandal ever could.
-As Kevin Bacon’s Ryan Hardy and his band of brain-dead officers hunt for a cult led by the country's most notorious serial killer, they consistently make stupid decisions and refuse to do that which is obvious and logical.
-But without that incompetence the show wouldn't have made it this far.
-And now that it's coming back for another season, things are only going to get dumber.
-For now, there have been at least 30 absurd failures of law enforcement.
+Over its first season, The Following did more to tarnish the FBI’s reputation than any real-life sexting scandal ever could.
+As Kevin Bacon’s Ryan Hardy and his band of brain-dead officers hunted for a cult led by the country’s most notorious serial killer, they consistently made stupid decisions and refused to do that which was obvious and logical.
+But without that incompetence the show wouldn’t have made it this far.
+And now that it has returned for a second season, things are only going to get dumber.
+Here, in chronological order, are all the absurd law enforcement fails on this show so far.
 (Please, feel free to remind us of any we have left out.)
-Here they are in chronological order.

 * The prison housing Joe Carroll fails to notice his unfettered Internet access, provided by a guard he took under his wing, which allows him to recruit followers with his “47 websites and over a thousand blogs.”

 * Prison guards say bye to “Pete” at the end of work.
 But “Pete” is actually Carroll, who hacked up the real Pete and stole his uniform.
 No one notices.

 * With police surrounding her house and stationed outside her bedroom door, Shannon from Lost is pulled into a neighboring apartment through a hole in the closet.
 Her kidnappers cruise away in their SUV.
 No one notices.

 * Ryan Hardy shows up a minute too late to save her life.

 * Police tasked with protecting Carroll’s son Joey and his ex-wife Claire are sedated by the boy’s nanny, who kidnaps him.